ekansh-katihar/registration_frontend/README.md

 ## Publish changes with Github Action
 To make any changes create a branch and get it merged to the `main` branch.
 On merging to `main` Github Action will push up the changes to AWS S3 `intg-2023` bucket.

+**To download the folder from s3 bucket to your local directory** `aws s3 cp s3://intg-2023/root root --recursive`